 is related to performance.
 To say it's slow is an understatement.
 So the creators of React went another way.

-There's an important corollary to the above.
-The actual DOM that React controls (which is all the descendants of the element that the root component is rendered into) cannot be changed by anyone outside the React application.
-If this happens, React won't be able to function properly because it has to monitor the current state of the DOM in order to do the diff calculations.
-When this happens, React gets annoyed and says it's being interfered with.
+You can't modify it from outside the React application.
+If such a thing happens, React can't function because it has to keep track of the current state of the DOM to make diff calculations.
+When this happens, React says it's being interfered with.

-It's important to note that the virtual DOM is not an end in itself, as many people think.
-This is just an efficient way to implement the idea of one-way data flow.
+Many people think that virtual DOM is not an end in itself.
+It is not quite correct.
+It is just an efficient way to implement the idea of a one-way data flow.
 If innerHTML

 worked, no one would make a virtual DOM.

-And although building a JS object is a much cheaper operation than working with the real DOM, there can still be situations where the calculation process takes a long time, thus slowing down the application.
+Building a JavaSript object is much cheaper than working with the real DOM.
+But, sometimes, the calculation process takes a long time and slows the application.
 One of the following lessons will be devoted to this topic.

 The Hexlet support team or other students will answer you.